Rolls-Royce Meteor: Production

 Early prototypes were produced by Rolls-Royce.
 In 1941, Leyland, which had an order for 1,200 Meteor engines, was still advocating its own diesel tank engine for the Cromwell tank.
-It would deliver only 350 hp, but it was concerned with the problem of sufficient cooling for the Meteor within the confines of the tank engine bay.
+It would deliver only 350 hp, but Leyland was concerned with the problem of sufficient cooling for the Meteor within the confines of the tank engine bay.
 When Leyland withdrew its support, Robotham took the problem to Ernest Hives.
 Hives took the problem to the Ministry of Supply, telling Lord Beaverbrook that he already had his hands full making Merlin aero engines, and Rolls-Royce would want £1 million to its credit and 'no interference' to make tank engines, The Beaver telegrammed back: